ALS Shipping & Receiving (packages under 150 pounds)

 Shipping to the ALS

 Please contact ALS logistics about any shipments that will arrive before or during your stay, and advise of any special handling instructions.
+We recommend scheduling your shipment to arrive the day before you will be on site.
 If you intend to ship hazardous materials, storage and shipment may require advance planning.
 All non-hazardous shipments to the ALS should be labeled as shown below.

 It is recommended that, whenever possible, materials be shipped in collapsible cardboard boxes with Styrofoam and cellulose “peanuts” (these can be reused when you leave).
 It is also recommended that you include a packing slip inside the package with your name and the appropriate ALS address in case of lost or damaged shipments.